kristigordon/Genetic_Rat_Mutations/README.md

 main indicator of a solution's viability.
 The largest rats, should over time, create even larger rats if paired together with some of the largest rats in the opposite sex's population.

 PHEW.
 Science!
 Enough talk.
-Let's kick it all off by naming some variables.
+Let's kick it all off by breaking down the process and naming some variables.
 ```
 GOAL = 50000
 NUM_RATS = 20